Covid-19 Emergency Response; Land, Sanitation and Kindergarten Programmes

 Covid-19 Emergency Response

-60 green shirted volunteers have now installed more than 10,000 tippy taps in different towns, reaching more than 25,000 families or 75,000 residents.
+DWN is rolling out low cost hands-free sanitation stations known as tippy taps to reduce the spread of COVID-19.
+To date 60 green-shirted volunteers have now installed more than 10,000 tippy taps in different towns, reaching more than 25,000 families or 75,000 residents.

-Otjiozonduipa region: With support from B2Gold and in collaboration with relevant local authorities, activities were initiated in Otjiwarongo, Otavi and Kalkfeld (total of 6,500 tippy taps).
+Otjozondjupa region: With support from B2Gold and in collaboration with relevant local authorities, 6,500 tippy taps were deployed to Otjiwarongo, Otavi and Kalkfeld.

 Zambezi, Kavango East and West, Erongo: With support from UNDP, a total of 40,000 tippy taps will be installed over the next 5 months, with DWN offices currently being established in Katima Mulilo, Rundu and Swakopmund.

 Generous general support to the programme is provided by GIZ, FirstRand Foundation and B2Gold.

 Progress of tippy tap installation can be monitored on our web GIS application: https://arcg.is/1nG1r80 (sponsored by WWF Namibia)

 With the easing of lock down measures, our sustainable urban development programme has picked-up speed again.

 1. Oshakati: Servicing of water connections to 90 erven that were completed in 2019, and the last clients are now paying off their erven.
 In June, 40 erven have been allocated and construction of houses has started.

 2. Okahao: Servicing of water connection to 400 erven is being completed.
 76 erven have been allocated, roads opened and first houses are being built.

 3. Karibib: The servicing of the first 28 of 306 erven is planned for May.
 DWN has also signed an MoU with Town Council to assist with upgrading an adjacent informal settlement.